djhirsch26/SAFC_Budgetting_Tool/README.md

 # SAFC Budgeting Tool

-This budgeting tool uses the [https://github.com/chentsulin/electron-react-boilerplate]electron-react-boilerplate.
+This budgeting tool uses [electron-react-boilerplate](https://github.com/chentsulin/electron-react-boilerplate).
 For all questions concerning deployment, updating the baseline, and all code not in the `./app` directory, please see their documentation.

 ## Rationale
 In the Spring 2018 Semester, the SAFC zero funded nearly 20% of organizations due to preventable budget mistakes.
 This tool will serve as a measure to help organizations have all correct information, caps, and documentation in a single easy to read PDF